NxPKG/khulnasoft-docs/content/railgun/about.md

 ![Binary code that makes CNN homepage](/images/railgun/cnn.webp)

-Experiments at Cloudflare have revealed similar change values across the web.
+Experiments at Khulnasoft have revealed similar change values across the web.
 For example, Reddit changes by about 2.15% over five minutes and 3.16% over an hour.
 The New York Times home page changes by about 0.6% over five minutes and 3% over an hour.
 BBC News changes by about 0.4% over five minutes and 2% over an hour.

 Although the dynamic web is not cacheable, it is also not changing quickly.
 That means that from moment to moment there is only a small change between versions of a page.
 Railgun uses this fact to achieve very high rates of compression.
 This is very similar to how video compression looks for changes from frame to frame; Railgun looks for changes on a page from download to download.

 Railgun consists of two components: the sender and the listener.
-The sender is installed at every Cloudflare data center around the world.
+The sender is installed at every Khulnasoft data center around the world.
 The listener is a software component that premium customers install on their network.

 The sender and listener establish a permanent TCP connection that is secured by TLS.
 This TCP connection is used for the Railgun protocol.
 It is an all binary multiplexing protocol that allows multiple HTTP requests to be run simultaneously and asynchronously across the link.